 While I knew harmonically where I wanted to go, Kyle [Dean] and I knew the importance of the lyrical content.
 Christian [Gnecco Quintero] and [Jared Douglas] offered a lot of their time to discuss what was their vision of who this character was and in that discussion, we found the name for the song.
 It was beautiful because it paints the picture of Lucio reaching out with his hands to grasp the light.

 "To me, Glimpse of Light is the unreachable goal that pulls us out of the dark we’re in."

 Luke, you are featured on the track.
-What was it like collaborating with each other?
+What was it like collaborating with Alan?
 Can you speak to the process of working together and what arose from that collaboration?

 Luke: I’ve been a musician for years so I was excited to collaborate on something, but when I heard the song I was intimidated because I’ve never sung a ballad type song.
 I saw it as very challenging for me.
 I’m also not too confident in my voice but Alan seemed confident in me and that gave me faith in the process.

 Alan would give me exercises and homework to help me improve vocally.
 So I had lots of prep to do on my own between our in person meetings.
 It was hard work, but a smooth process because Alan’s such an easygoing person with great ideas.
 I was just happy to be working on music.